 Pros of Omitting Dry Milk Cons of Omitting Dry Milk

-Non-dairy alternatives such as soy milk powder can be used in equal amounts, making substitution simple and straightforward.
-Lack of dry milk might affect the bread’s texture and richness, especially in certain recipes which rely heavily on dry milk.
+Non-dairy alternatives such as soy milk powder can be used in equal amounts, making substitution simple.
+Lack of dry milk might affect the bread’s texture and richness, especially in certain recipes that rely heavily on dry milk.

 Increased flexibility in recipe adjustments by using liquid milk or milk substitutes.
 The taste of the bread could change subtly depending on the alternative used.